 The Chairs of the DMCs of EFFECTS, FOCUS, and AFFINITY will communicate to share any concerns about the accruing data and will share data if indicated.
-Therefore the DMC will potentially have access to all available information when making its recommendations.
+Therefore, the DMC will potentially have access to all available information when making its recommendations.
 This aims to maximize patient safety.

-The DMC of EFFECTS is:

-Chair: Professor Kjell Asplund; member: Professor Andreas Terént, statistician: Anders Ljungström.
+The DMC of EFFECTS is: Chair: Professor Kjell Asplund; member: Associate professor Kerstin Hulter-Åsberg, statistician: Anders Ljungström.